oracle-devrel/devo.tutorials/matamo-with-oci-mds.md

 description: Matamo, an alternative to Google Analytics, is becoming increasingly popular.
 This walkthrough shows you how to use this powerful tool with MySQL Database Service and Oracle Cloud Infrastructure.
 author: frederic-descamps
 ---
 [Matomo](https://matomo.org/) is a Google Analytics alternative for tracking metrics on your websites.
 If you follow my blog, you know how easy it is to deploy popular Open Source web solutions like WordPress, Joomla!, Drupal, Moodle, and Magento on Oracle Cloud Infrastructure (OCI).
-If this is not yet the case for you, please check out this page: [deploy on OCI](https://matomo.org/). <!-- WHAT SHOULD THIS "deploy on OCI" LINK ACTUALLY GO TO -->

 All these solutions are using MySQL Database Service to store their data.